vwatinteg/go-mysql-crud/README.md

 # go-mysql-crud
-Sample crud operation using Golang and MySql
+Sample crud operation using Golang and MySQL.
+This tutorial will pull a MySQL chart as it's dependency and deploy it with the application into a Kubernetes cluster.

 ## API ENDPOINTS